tienna/c2vn-web/docs/dr-lars-lession/week3.md

 Prelude Plutus.V1.Ledger.Interval Week03.Homework1> contains (to (100 :: Integer)) $ interval 30 101
 False
 ```

-We see that as soon as the second `Interval` extends to 101, it is no
-longer fully contained within the `Interval` that runs to 100.

-However, if we check with `overlaps`, then it will be true because there
-are elements, such as 40, that are contained in both intervals.

 Chúng tôi thấy rằng ngay sau khi giây thứ hai `Interval` kéo dài đến 101, nó không còn được chứa đầy đủ bên trong giá trị `Interval` chạy đến 100.